Ibaan Church: History

 In 1784, a chapel was built in the present-day Barangay Matala, 4 km away from the present-day poblacion.
 It was destroyed in 1800, based on stories from the folklore, due to the combined strength of acid and fire from the sky.

 The first church and convent of Ibaan was built in May 1817 by Fr.
-Barcelona, with Don Eustacio Macatangay provided the finishing touches on the church.
+Barcelona, while Don Eustacio Macatangay provided the finishing touches on the church.
 The town was placed under the patronage of Saint James the Apostle.
 In 1827, a temporary chapel was built at the present site of the church but was destroyed in 1832.

 The founding stones of the present church which included its altar and patio were laid down in 1853 by Fr.
 Manuel Gonzalez, It was completed by Fr.
 Bruno Laredo in 1869.
 Architect Luciano Oliver drew a cruciform layout for the church, as well as the first lines of the current church.

 The church was damaged by the earthquake of May 29, 1880, and Fr.
 Francisco Alvarez repaired the damage from 1891 to 1896.

 With the erection of the Diocese of Lipa in 1910 (later elevated to an archdiocese in 1972), Ibaan Church was included.
 The Oblates of St. Joseph then sent priests to the Philippines, providing continuity to the church.

 In 2017, in line with the church's bicentennial, the church underwent a major restoration.
 The altar was renovated, while the ceiling was painted.

 The church was elevated to an archdiocesan shrine on June 16, 2022.